-An review of cuts to the widening participation student opportunity fund, with the understanding of access risks for students who are estranged from their family.
+An review of cuts to the widening participation student opportunity fund, with the understanding of access risks for students who are estranged or disowned by their family.

 Department for Business, Innovation and Skills (BIS)

 Changes in policy to weed out assumptions that all families are together and more nuanced ways to communicate unique family situations in finance application procedures.